angarsky/diveintopython/learn/variables/string/case_change.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/string/case-change

 There are some methods in Python which are commonly used to normalize string inputs, to convert strings to uppercase or lowercase, and to capitalize the first letter of a sentence or word.
 These methods can be particularly useful when dealing with user input or when working with text data that needs to be standardized or formatted consistently.

 ## String to lowercase